top of page

 Shifting From Self-Criticism to Reflection

 Effective reflection is not about listing personal failures.
 It’s about identifying opportunities for improvement while acknowledging context.
+Instead of thinking:

-Reframe to:
+Reframe it to:

-“Based on the information I had at the time, I acted appropriately. however in hindsight, here’s what I would do differently.”
+“Based on the information I had at the time, I acted appropriately.
+However, in hindsight, here’s what I would do differently.”

 This subtle shift protects professional confidence while promoting accountability.